About

 Chief Science Officer

-Master's in data science at UC Berkeley.
-Builds the machine-state models that turn raw sensor streams into something an operator can act on.
+A master's in data science at UC Berkeley with immense multi-disciplinary knowledge.
+His focus is perfecting the extensive data pipeline and system-modeling process that turns raw sensor streams into something an operator can act on.

 Andrew Shields

 Five years of electrical design across robotics and IIoT.
-Owns the boards and signal chain that feed Micah's models clean, well-conditioned data.
+His focus is the boards themselves, designing signal chains that feed out the clean, well-conditioned data required to catch failures before they happen.

 Where we're going